Item Categories

 Donation Account

-The GL Account that will be debited when creating a Donation Log Entry.
+The GL Account that will be debited upon entering an item from this category on a donation log.

 Actual as Theoretical